Helperbird/website/src/pages/blog/how-to-keep-wfh-employees-engaged-and-motivated.md

 new: false
 header: true
 layout: templates/blog_post.liquid
-title: How to Keep WFH Employees Engaged and Motivated
-description:
+title: Engaging and Motivating WFH Employees, Strategies for Success
-  These days, working remotely is no longer uncharted territory.
-That's why Upwork estimated that more than 26% of the American workforce would work from home by 2021.
+description: Discover effective strategies for keeping remote employees engaged and motivated.
+In an era where remote work is becoming increasingly common, Upwork estimates that over 26% of the American workforce will be working from home by 2021.
-keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+keywords: WFH employees, remote work engagement, motivation strategies, working from home, American workforce, Upwork
 url: blog/how-to-keep-wfh-employees-engaged-and-motivated/
 tags: blog
 isBlog: true
 blog_cat: Guest Blog
 youtubeId: PfILiWebkuc
-cardTitle: How to Keep WFH Employees Engaged and Motivated
-blog_snip:
+cardTitle: Engaging and Motivating WFH Employees, Strategies for Success
-  These days, working remotely is no longer uncharted territory.
-That's why Upwork estimated that more than 26% of the American workforce would work from home by 2021.
+blog_snip: Discover effective strategies for keeping remote employees engaged and motivated.
+In an era where remote work is becoming increasingly common, Upwork estimates that over 26% of the American workforce will be working from home by 2021.
 cat: Guest blog
 img: /assets/images/blog/new-blog-2022/employees-engaged.png
-des:
-  These days, working remotely is no longer uncharted territory.
-That's why Upwork estimated that more than 26% of the American workforce would work from home by 2021.
+des: These days, working remotely is no longer uncharted territory.
+That's why Upwork estimates that more than 26% of the American workforce would work from home by 2021.
 name: Andrew Chu
 date: Created
 time: 11 min
 ---

 These days, working remotely is no longer uncharted territory.
 That's why Upwork estimated that more than [26% of the American workforce](https://www.apollotechnical.com/statistics-on-remote-workers/)